Multiracialism: Brazil

 The colonial history of Brazil established the framework for the system of racial hierarchy present in the nation today.
 Colonial ties to Portugal provided the opportunity for European racial ideals to enter Brazil and establish Eurocentric racial projects.
 One of the most impactful social influences established by Portugal was the incorporation of Brazil into the African slave trade.
-This industry was extensive, leading Brazil to be considered one of the two largest slaveholding nations in the Americas with records showing that Brazil imported ten times as many slaves as America, and estimates holding that approximately 3.6 million Africans were brought to Brazil during the three and a half centuries of Portuguese rule.
+This industry was extensive, leading Brazil to be considered one of the two largest slaveholding nations in the Americas with records showing that Brazil imported ten times as many slaves as the United States, and estimates holding that approximately 3.6 million Africans were brought to Brazil during the three and a half centuries of Portuguese rule.
 Not only did these circumstances lead to the circulation of racial ideology, but they also constructed a unique racial distribution within Brazil.

 Despite a lack of data during the early colonial period, scholars widely accept that white settlers in Brazil made up a minority of the population throughout this era.
-In 1600, the white residents in Brazil amounted to merely one third of the population, and estimates show that by 1798 the population of 3 million was composed of around 1,000,000 white Brazilians, 1,500,000 slaves, 225,000 Freed Coloreds (typically individuals of multiracial heritage), and 250,000 Native Americans.
+In 1600, the white residents in Brazil amounted to merely one-third of the population, and estimates show that by 1798 the population of 3 million was composed of around 1,000,000 white Brazilians, 1,500,000 slaves, 225,000 Freed Coloreds (typically individuals of multiracial heritage), and 250,000 Native Americans.

 The increasing number of Africans in Brazil led to this population supplementing and eventually replacing the Native American labor force.
-These three categories—European, African, and Native American—were placed within a racial hierarchy established around a Eurocentric agenda; the particular system implemented in Brazil was known as the ternary racial project, which was popularized by anthropologist Gilberto Freyre.
-This system was established in order to validate the nation's extensive miscegenation practices, creating three categories of classification: white, multiracial, and black.
-Brazil never passed anti-miscegenation laws, and instead, viewed miscegenation as a means to slowly whiten the Brazilian population.
-But focusing on this lack of legalized racial discrimination resulted in the misconception that Brazilian society was also free of racism, a concept known as "racial democracy" wherein Brazil was free of discrimination such as segregation and racial violence.
-The theory of "racial democracy" was further developed in the 1930s as a means to reconcile nationalist anti-immigration sentiment, the perceived failure of the state initiative to whiten Brazil, and the growing multiracial population.
+These three categories—European, African, and Native American—were placed within a racial hierarchy established around a Eurocentric agenda; the particular system implemented in Brazil was known as the ternary racial project, which anthropologist Gilberto Freyre popularized.
+This system was established to validate the nation's extensive miscegenation practices, creating three categories of classification: white, multiracial, and black.
+Brazil never passed anti-miscegenation laws, and instead, viewed miscegenation as a means to whiten the Brazilian population slowly.
+But focusing on this lack of legalized racial discrimination resulted in the misconception that Brazilian society was also free of racism, a concept known as "racial democracy," wherein Brazil was free of discrimination such as segregation and racial violence.
+The theory of "racial democracy" was further developed in the 1930s to reconcile nationalist anti-immigration sentiment, the perceived failure of the state initiative to whiten Brazil, and the growing multiracial population.
 Freyre interpreted Brazil's mixed-race population as being the defining characteristic of Brazil: a country where one could live in a harmonious, multiracial society.